School / Prep

 3 creditsSocial issues

 Coef.
-2.25Professional integration
+2,25Professional integration

 Coef.
-0.75Student commitment (optional)
+0,75Student commitment (optional)

 Opening modules

-4 creditsChoice of 2 from 7
+4 creditsChoose 2 out of 7

-Climate change adaptation and water resources
+Adaptation to climate change and water resources

 Coef.
 2Data sciences